danjenson/motoko/README.md

 > I'll have my AI analyze the data.

 ## TODO
-- setup RDS database
-  - figure out how bootstrapping/migrations will work
-- get gql lambda to work
 - call infer from graphql lambda
 - lambdas:
   - upload dataset with types